hmrc/assets-frontend/assets/components/header/README.md

 ## Choosing the right header.

-There are 2 different headers that you can use in your service:
+There are 3 different headers that you can use in your service:

 1. the [GOV.UK header](https://www.gov.uk/service-manual/design/add-the-govuk-header-and-footer)
 2. the HMRC header
+3. the Personal tax account header

 Start with the GOV.UK header.